9cat/bitmonet/readme.txt

 4. Go to 'Settings -> BitMonet' and start monetizing your valuable content

 == Changelog ==

+= 0.3 =
+ - Adding support for payment with PayPal and Credit Cards
+ - Social Payment with tweets
+ - Bug Fixes

 = 0.2 =
  - Bug Fixes